-- 4.11.k.2.
-Fellows must have a sufficient number of didactic sessions to ensure fellow-fellow and fellow-faculty interaction.
-(Core) - 4.11.k.3.
-Fellows must have formal didactic instruction in the pathogenesis, manifestations, and complications of end-stage liver disease and hepatic transplantation, including the behavioral adjustments of patients to their problems.
-(Core) - 4.11.l.
+- 2. Fellows must have a sufficient number of didactic sessions to ensure fellow-to-fellow and fellow-to-faculty member interaction.
+(Core) - 3.
+The program must provide didactic instruction regarding the spectrum of pathologies found in kidney transplant biopsies.
+(Core) - o.
+Faculty members must teach and supervise the fellows in the performance and interpretation of procedures, which must be documented in each fellow's record, including indications, outcomes, diagnoses, and supervisor(s).
+(Core) - p.
 Fellows must be instructed in practice management relevant to the subspecialty.